3barney/path_finder/Readme.md

 ## Installation

-Clone the project from the repo.
+Clone the project from the repo https://github.com/3barney/path_finder

 To start the application run: